 Karen's spiritual name is Kartar Kaur, translated as "Lioness/Princess of God's deeds"- an active creative principle, applicable to her life, work and spiritual practice.
 She took her first Kundalini yoga class in 1987, and has been teaching since 2004 as a K.R.I. certified instructor, honoring the tradition of Kundalini Yoga as taught by Yogi Bhajan.
 Each class offers insight to a particular theme, connecting, the body, mind and spirit, and linking the finite with the infinite.
 She has taught in various states and several other countries, providing public and private classes as well as workshops on various topics related to yoga, healing, and yogic philosophy.
 She completed her two year certificate course in the ancient Indian healing modality called "Ayurveda", and often integrates these healing principles into classes.
 She enjoys dialogue with students, who have the opportunity to participate in deciding upon future class themes, depending on local, global or astrological events, physical and personal growth goals.
 She is committed to sharing the ancient technology- the art and the science- of Kundalini Yoga in classes designed for all levels and abilities.

-Sherylle began her yoga journey in 2001 as a source of healing and well-being.
-Sherylle quickly fell in love with the practice of yoga and its holistic ability to inspire, energize, and center both the mind and body by building flexibility, balance, and strength.
-Sherylle deepened her yoga practice by completing The Yoga Unit’s first teacher training and began sharing her love and appreciation of yoga with her students as a RYT 200 Yoga Instructor in 2014.
-Her passion to teach yoga stems from her belief that yoga is for everyone.
-She shares the beauty and benefits of yoga with others so that they can find balance and health through their own yoga practice.
-Sherylle teaches restorative and vinyasa yoga for The Yoga Unit and Pitzer College.
-Sherylle also has a Ph.D. in psychology and she is a research director at Claremont McKenna College.
-Sherylle enjoys Crossfit and Stand Up Paddleboarding.
+I began her yoga journey in 2001 where I found much needed sense of peace and harmony in an often chaotic and stressful world.
+Quickly I fell in love with the practice of yoga and its holistic ability to inspire, energize, and center both the mind and body by building flexibility, balance, and strength.
+I decided to deepen her yoga practice by completing The Yoga Unit’s first teacher training.
+I then began sharing my love and appreciation of yoga with my students as a RYT 200 Yoga Instructor in 2014.
+My passion to teach yoga stems from my belief that yoga is for everyone.
+I share the beauty and benefits of yoga with others so that they can find balance and health through their own yoga practice.
+I teach restorative, yin, and vinyasa yoga for The Yoga Unit and Pitzer College.
+Sherylle also has a Ph.D. in psychology and my “day job” is as a research director at Claremont McKenna College where I do research and writes about women and leadership.

 Yvette is a 200 hr registered yoga teacher.
 She graduated from our very own teacher training here at The Yoga Unit.
 Yvette comes from a background of dance and gymnastics with a passion for many styles of fitness.
 She has practiced yoga for many years, along with Crossfit, hiking and other outdoor activities.
 After some traumatic changes in her personal life, Yvette found balance, peace and healing in her own yoga practice.
 She felt strongly at that point that she needed to share this love with others and made the choice to get certified!
 Yvette is an amazing yogi, phenomenal Crossfitter and all-around sweet person.
 She loves a challenge of teaching a level 2 class, but also finds peace of mind in balance in a restorative Or Yin class.
 She is excited to be a part of The Yoga Unit family and looks forward to sharing your yoga journey with you.